eerimoq/monolinux/src/README.rst

 About
 =====

-The monolinux C library is built on top of pthread.
+The Monolinux C library is built on top of pthread.

 Features: